 Gallery Walk in InteDashboard

-The answers that the teacher has selected for the e-gallery walk will appear in the Presentation screen of the students.
+The answers that the teacher has selected for the e-gallery walk will appear on the Presentation screen of the students.
 (Notice that their own team's answer is in an orange-bordered gray box, indicating that they cannot vote or comment on their own answer).
 Students can then go through other teams' / other students' answers and comment on them and vote for the best answer to the question above.